itsbio/gamepot-docs/en/gamepot_ios.md

 }];

-// Ad Push On/Off
-[[GamePot getInstance] setAdPushEnable:YES success:^{

-} fail:^(NSError *error) {

-}];

-// Set all of Push, Night Push and Ad Push at once.
+// Set all Push/Night Push at the same time.
-// For games that prompt users to turn Push, Night Push and Ad Push on or off before login, call the following code snippet after login.
+// For games that prompt users to turn Push/Night Push on or off before login, call the following code snippet after login.
 [[GamePot getInstance] setPushStatus:YES night:YES ad:YES success:^{
     <#code#>
 } fail:^(NSError *error) {